Paola, Kansas

 In the early 1880s, Paola boasted four dry goods stores, five drugstores, two hardware stores, three agricultural implement dealers, two grain dealers, three hotels, five blacksmith shops, three wagon manufacturers, two carriage manufacturers, two flouring mills, three harness shops, three furniture stores, three lumber yards, a flour, and grain store, four carpenter shops, eight physicians, 15 lawyers, two jewelry stores, four saloons, and other various business.

 The first oil well west of the Mississippi River was discovered north of the Lykins Mission site in 1888.
-A small refinery was built to handle the oil in the early 1890s.
+A small refinery was constructed in the early 1890s to process the oil.

-In 1894, two Catholic Ursuline Sisters from Louisville, Kentucky, came to Paola to investigate establishing an Academy and Convent.
+In 1894, two Catholic Ursuline Sisters from Louisville, Kentucky, visited Paola to explore the possibility of establishing an Academy and Convent.
 Their original intent was to educate the Indians of Eastern Kansas.
-However, by that time, most of the area Indians were had already relocated to a reservation in Miami, Oklahoma.
+However, by that time, most of the area Indians had already relocated to a reservation in Miami, Oklahoma.

 Several towns offered locations for the school to the sisters, but Paola businessmen offered the Sisters five acres on East Wea Street.
-St. Angela’s Hall was completed in March 1896 at $14,000, and the school opened in September with four boarders and 40 day students.
+St. Angela’s Hall was completed in March 1896 at a cost of $14,000, and the school opened in September with four boarders and 40 day students.

 By 1904, St. Angela’s Hall was becoming too small to accommodate the increasing enrollment.
-An additional three and one-half acres were purchased, and a second building began that summer.
+An additional three and a half acres were purchased, and construction on a second building began that summer.
 Brescia Hall was built next to and connected to the original building.
-It was built for $22,000 and housed the chapel, dormitories, dining hall, and recreation area.
-As the school grew in the next years, the grounds were extended to include 30 acres, and additional buildings were erected.
+It was built for $22,000 and housed a chapel, dormitories, a dining hall, and a recreation area.
+As the school expanded over the next few years, its grounds were increased to 30 acres, and additional buildings were constructed.

 By 1910, the St. Louis and San Francisco, the Missouri, Kansas & Texas, and the Missouri Pacific railway systems had lines radiating in six different directions from Paola.
-As such, the town was an important shipping center for the rich agricultural district by which it is surrounded.
+As such, the town was an important shipping center for the affluent agricultural district that surrounded it.
 At that time, the town had a population of 3,207.

-In 1912, James Patterson moved to Paola to establish his winter quarters for his traveling circus, the Patterson Circus.
+In 1912, James Patterson relocated to Paola to establish his winter quarters for the Patterson Circus, a traveling circus.
 The circus continued until 1927.
-A wall mural based on a 1924 circus pamphlet is at 106 W. Peoria.
-The Patterson’s home still stands in Paola in the 600 block of North Mulberry, as the only remaining structure from the circus winter headquarters.
+A mural based on a 1924 circus pamphlet is at 106 W. Peoria.
+The Pattersons’ home still stands in Paola in the 600 block of North Mulberry, as the only remaining structure from the circus winter headquarters.

-The Ursuline Sisters operated the Academy as a grade and high school until 1924 when the grade school was closed and a junior college curriculum was added.
-The Ursuline College of Paola was closed in 1957, and in 1971 the high school was also discontinued.
+The Ursuline Sisters operated the Academy as a grade and high school until 1924, when the grade school was closed and a junior college curriculum was added.
+The Ursuline College of Paola was closed in 1957, and the high school was discontinued in 1971.

-Today, the Paola Park Square is still honored as the center of the downtown area and remains a central meeting and gathering place.
+Today, Paola Park Square is still revered as the heart of the downtown area and remains a central meeting and gathering place.
 Annually, Paola hosts the Miami County Fair in July, the Roots Festival in August, and the Harvest Festival in October.

-Paola is called home to about 5,700 people today.
+Paola is home to about 5,700 people today.

 Also See: